AdobeDocs/commerce-merchant-services.en/help/catalog-service/taxes.md

 }
 ```

-After running this command, the Catalog Service should be running through the API Mesh.
-You can run the `aio api-mesh:get` command to view the configuration of your updated mesh.
+After running this command, your mesh is now connected to your Catalog Service.
+Run the `aio api-mesh:get` command to view the configuration of your mesh.

 ## Set up tax rates